Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     - `+` : Most recent job or the default job
     - `-` : The job before the most recent one or the job that would be in the default job when the current default job finishes processing.
   - There will be only one job with the plus sign and one job with the minus sign at any time, no matter how many jobs are running in the shell.
+  - You can kill a job with `kill` command and percent sign before job number: `kill %1`
   - Jobs command parameters:
     |Parameters|Description|
     |----------|-----------|